Hanchenli/Hanchenli.github.io/_pages/about.md

 * Dean's List, *University of Chicago*, 2021-2022

 ## Life
-My Chinese name is 李翰宸 and my hometown is Nanjing, China.
+* My Chinese name is 李翰宸 and my hometown is Nanjing, Jiangsu.
-I play lots of soccer and basketball when I am free.
+* I play lots of soccer and basketball.
+I also enjoy 惯蛋(Guan Dan, a popular card game in Jiangsu) with friends.